Engineering-Research-and-Development/IDS-testbed/README.md

 Follow this set up of the TRUEConnector-MVDS to configure it to your needs.

 # CERTIFICATE AUTHORITY
+These certificates are for the omejdn DAPS, for TLS certificates please see [TRUE Connector configuration](#true-connector-configuration).

 Move to right directory, and make the files executable in CertificateAuthority.

 The official documentation will cover the scope, dependencies and usage of the component.